 Get our fact sheet What we know about cancer support groups (447 KB)

 Online community support

-A moderated peer-support online community for people affected by cancer, their partners, family, and friends, young adults and survivors.
-This web community is a safe place to share stories, get tips and connect with others; to find, give and receive support from someone who understands.
+Cancer Council Online Community is a moderated peer-support community for anyone affected by cancer.
+It is a supportive place to share stories, connect with others; to give and receive support from others just like you.

 Transport, accommodation and home help

-Be informed about the transport, accommodation and home help services available to you.
-These include transport to treatment, patient and carer accommodation and help with household tasks from trained volunteers
+These include transport to treatment, affordable patient and carer accommodation near treatment centres and help with household tasks from trained volunteers.

 Lesbian, gay, bisexual, transgender and intersex communities

-Be informed about support services and information relevant to the LGBTI communities affected by cancer.
 Webinars about “Cancer: It’s out of the closet” and Anal Cancer in gay and bisexual men.
 Video resource:‘Queer Peers’.
-Find lesbian, gay and bisexual cancer support groups.